Greenwich Township, Pennsylvania: Recreation

 The Appalachian National Scenic Trail passes through the northwest corner of the township and most of the Pennsylvania State Game Lands Number 182 is located near the southwest corner.

 Transportation

 As of 2019, there were 113.48 mi of public roads in Greenwich Township, of which 34.01 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 79.47 mi were maintained by the township.

-The main highway serving Greenwich is Interstate 78/U.S. Route 22, which follows an east-west alignment through the length of the township.
+The main highway serving Greenwich is Interstate 78/U.S. Route 22, which follows an east–west alignment through the length of the township.
 I-78/US 22 has interchanges with north-to-south Pennsylvania Route 143 and Pennsylvania Route 737 in the township.

 Pronunciation

-Within Berks County and other adjacent counties of Pennsylvania, the word "Greenwich" is pronounced /ˈɡriːnwɪtʃ/ GREEN-witch rather than the more common /ˈɡrɛnɪtʃ/ GREN-itch.
+In Berks County and other adjacent counties of Pennsylvania, the word "Greenwich" is pronounced /ˈɡriːnwɪtʃ/ GREEN-witch rather than the more common /ˈɡrɛnɪtʃ/ GREN-itch.
 This anomaly in pronunciation often leads to confusion with natives of Greenwich, London, New York City, and other areas containing a Greenwich Township, such as Huron County, Ohio.